The François Jacob Institute of Biology brings together five departments and three services

 We are also looking at the possibility of evaluating the organization of the intracellular medium in an indirect way, by measuring via original diffusion-weighted spectroscopy techniques how this organization constrains the displacement of metabolites.
 In particular, our group has explored the diffusion of brain metabolites over unprecedented time scales, making it possible to better characterize metabolite compartmentation and the parameters governing metabolite motion.
-We collaborate with the group of Itamar Ronen at the University of Leiden (the Netherlands) on this topic.
 We are also developing new diffusion modeling strategies (in collaboration with Marco Palombo at University College London) to extract quantitative information about the cellular structure from experimental diffusion data.
 Notably, we have shown that it was possible to differentiate neuronal from astrocytic structure, by studying diffusion of metabolites predominantly in neurons or in astrocytes (Figure 5).
 We are now investigating the possibility to use diffusion-weighted spectroscopy to assess cerebral lactate distribution between the different compartments (neurons, astrocytes, extracellular space…), which is related to the lactate shuttle.
 These thematics have been funded by two grants from the European Research Council ("INCELL" and "LactaDiff" projects).